GL-algebras in positive characteristic I: the exterior algebra: The Shift Theorem

-where $\bK=\ker(\id \to \Sh)$.
-It is not hard to see that the functor $\bK$ is isomorphic to $\bL^1 \De$, and $\bL^i \De$ vanishes for $i > 1$.
-We shall not prove this claim as we will not be using it (for $\FI$-modules, the analogous result can be found in \cite[Lemma~4.7]{ce17regularity}). \end{remark}

-\begin{corollary} Let $0 \to L \to M \to N \to 0$ be a short exact sequence of $R$-modules such that $N$ is torsion-free.
+\end{proof} \begin{remark} {It is not hard to see that the functor $\bK$ is isomorphic to $\bL^1 \De$, and $\bL^i \De$ vanishes for $i > 1$ (for $\FI$-modules, the analogous result can be found in \cite[Lemma~4.7]{ce17regularity}).} \end{remark} \begin{corollary} Let $0 \to L \to M \to N \to 0$ be a short exact sequence of $R$-modules such that $N$ is torsion-free.
 We have a short exact sequence